sgerrand/bigcommerce-api-python/README.md

-BigCommerce API V2 - Python Client
+Bigcommerce API V2 - Python Client
 ==================================

-This module provides an object-oriented wrapper around the BigCommerce V2 API for use in Python projects or via the Python shell.
+This module provides an object-oriented wrapper around the Bigcommerce V2 API for use in Python projects or via the Python shell.

 Requirements: